iris-connect/iris-documentation/send_secure_email_to_iris/README_secure_email.md

 ## Receive encrypted mails from the IRIS team
 To receive encrypted emails, send your PGP public key or S/MIME certificate as an attachment to [rollout@iris-gateway.de](mailto:rollout@iris-gateway.de?subject=My%20PGP%20key%20or%20S/MIME%20certificate).
 The email address you use must be included in the PGP key or S/MIME certificate.
 The sender address of the email will be ignored.
-Attached PGP keys must be set as Content-Type "application/pgp-keys".
-You can do this by attaching and sending your PGP public key directly from your email program instead of going through a saved file.
 You will receive an email confirmation.